-- Each proposal must contain a budget for each year of support requested as well as a cumulative budget. - For a proposal with multiple CSU campuses, a separate budget and justification must be provided for each campus requesting support. - To ensure that all budgets have been approved by the applicants' campus, a Budget Sign-Off Form will be required from any campus that is NOT the campus submitting the full proposal.
-E.g., if Campus A submits a proposal that includes two other CSU campuses, Campuses B and C, then Budget Sign-Off Forms MUST BE INCLUDED for Campuses B and C. The Budget Sign-Off Form is not required for Campus A because it is

-- assumed that the proposal has been routed for approval by the submitting campus.
-A template for the Budget-Sign Off Form is available on COAST's SSINP webpage. - The Budget Sign-Off Form is not required for non-CSU institutions (see below for information on Subawards) - A budget template is provided.
+- Each proposal must contain a budget for each year of support requested as well as a cumulative budget. - For a multi-campus proposal, a separate budget and justification must be provided for each campus requesting support. - To ensure that all budgets have been approved by the applicants' campus, a Budget Sign-Off Form will be required from any campus that is NOT the campus submitting the full proposal.
+E.g., if Campus A submits a proposal that includes two other CSU campuses, Campuses B and C, then Budget Sign-Off Forms MUST BE INCLUDED for Campuses B and C. The Budget Sign-Off Form is not required for Campus A because it is assumed that the proposal has been routed for approval by the submitting campus.
+A template for the Budget-Sign Off Form is available on COAST's SSINP webpage. - A budget template is provided.
 Modifications to the template are allowed but must be approved by COAST prior to submission.
 Contact the staff member listed on page 20 of this document to discuss desired modifications. - The budget justification must be no more than three pages per campus.
-The amounts for each budget line item requested must be documented and justified in the budget justification as specified below. - No more than 20% of the total funding for any particular project may be awarded to a non-CSU co-PI through a subaward.
-The participation of non-CSU co-PIs must be strongly justified in the application. - For proposals that contain a subaward(s) to a non-CSU co-PI, each subaward must include a separate budget and budget justification of no more than three pages.
+The amounts for each budget line item requested must be documented and justified in the budget justification as specified below. - At least 80% of the total award amount must remain within the CSU.
+The participation of non-CSU co-PIs must be strongly justified in the application. - For proposals that contain a subaward(s) to a non-CSU partner, each subaward must include a separate budget and budget justification of no more than three pages.
 The description of the work to be performed by the subawardee must be included in the Project Description. - Support for justified and normally allowable expenses may be requested as long as they clearly contribute to completion of the project.
 Details for selected categories of support are provided below.
 This list is not exhaustive and omission of a specific category or item does not imply exclusion.
-Contact COAST staff with any questions. - CSU Senior Personnel: Support for academic year reassigned time, academic year additional employment, and/or summer salary for CSU faculty members and research associates.
+Contact COAST staff with any questions. - PI support: Support for academic year reassigned time, academic year additional employment, and/or summer salary.
 See Appendix A for specific details, weighted teaching unit (WTU) rates and restrictions. - To request support for reassigned time (REASSN), use WTUs as the unit.
-To request support for academic year additional employment (ACAD) or summer salary (SUMR), use months as the unit. - Support for a non-CSU co-PI should not be noted under CSU Senior Personnel.
-The correct place to note these costs is under Subawards (see below). - Other CSU Personnel: Support for project-related post-doctoral scholars and technical staff may be requested if - Scholars/staff are integral to the implementation and on-schedule completion of the project. - Individuals involved can be specifically identified with the project or activity. - The costs are not also recovered under direct administrative costs.
+To request support for academic year additional employment (ACAD) or summer salary (SUMR), use months as the unit.

+- Post-doctoral scholar and technical staff support: Support for project-related post-doctoral scholars and technical staff may be requested if - Scholars/staff are integral to the implementation and on-schedule completion of the project. - Individuals involved can be specifically identified with the project or activity. - The costs are not also recovered under direct administrative costs.

 Use an hourly or monthly basis as appropriate.
+Fringe benefits may be included.